dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

-However I like to believe that the fear to fail in front of an audience shouldn't be the dictating factor not to do it, because if our goal is to improve ours and others work, it's more sustainable to give receive.
+However I like to believe that the fear to fail in front of an audience shouldn't be the dictating factor not to do it, because if our goal is to improve ours and other people work, then it's more sustainable to give than receive.

-So this would be my first real contribution to Drupal community.
+So I feel that it's my responsibility to make my first real contribution to Drupal community.

 My Name is Mait and I work for Fenomen web agency as well.
 I have been working with Drupal a little bit more than a year professionally.
 Also, this is my